 Pregnancy and contraception

 This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment.
+It is important not to become pregnant or father a child while you're having treatment and for a few months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-We don’t know how this treatment might affect fertility.
-You may not be able to become pregnant or father a child after treatment with this drug.
+It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and Zostavax (shingles vaccine).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- have the flu vaccine (as an injection)

 More information about this treatment